 - 1. Improve the quality of nursing practice by: - a.
 Providing educational opportunities that contribute to improving practice competency and quality of patient care. - b.
 Identifying and pursuing funding sources to assist in providing continuing nursing education. - c.
 Identifying and pursuing funding sources that support research/projects to develop evidence based and innovative nursing practice. - d.
-Promoting national certification of registered nurses. - e.
+Promoting national certification of Registered Nurses. - e.
 Active representation on local, state and national advisory committees/boards. - f.
 Supporting the regulatory authority and collaborating with the Montana Board of Nursing (BON) on nursing practice and regulatory issues. - g.
-Input into the implementation of NCSBN Nurse Compact Licensure legislation. - h.
-Oppose the NCSBN eAPRN Nurse Compact Licensure legislation. - 2.
+Encouraging transparency and promoting communication from the Montana Board of Nursing regarding relationship with NCSBN and votes affecting regulation of registered nurses - h.
+Providing input into the implementation of NCSBN Nurse Compact Licensure legislation. - i.
+Opposing the NCSBN eAPRN Nurse Compact Licensure legislation. - 2.
 Protect the economic and general welfare of nurses by: - a.
 Actively engaging in legislation and campaigns that positively contribute to the economic and general welfare of RNs. - b.
 Ensuring the right of RNs to engage in collective bargaining in Montana. - c.
 Opposing any "Right to Work" legislation now being referred to as "NO RIGHTS AT WORK" by MNA. - d.
-Addressing workplace environment issues including violence against healthcare workers, safe staffing, and patient safety. - e.
-Advocating legislation prohibiting mandatory overtime. - 3.
-Improve access to quality, cost effective health care by developing and/or supporting public policies which: - a.
+Addressing workplace environment issues including violence against healthcare workers, safe staffing, infectious disease, and patient safety. - e.
+Advocating legislation prohibiting mandatory overtime.

+- 3. Improve access to quality, cost effective health care by developing and/or supporting public policies which: - a.
 Respond to the needs of the unserved and underserved populations by promoting access to health care and healthcare coverage. - b.
 Identify or develop alternative health care delivery systems that are cost-effective and provide quality health care. - c.
-Mandate third party reimbursements directly to RNs from public and private payers.
+Mandate third party reimbursements directly to RNs from public and private payers. - d.

-- d.
 Remove barriers (financial, governmental, regulatory, and/or institutional) that deny access to appropriate/qualified health care providers and approved medical standard of care treatments. - e.
 Advocate for legislation that is transparent and bipartisan and support policies that can achieve evidence based real healthcare reform. - f.
 Promote community and world health by collaborating with other health professionals to promote health diplomacy and reduce health disparities. - 4.
 Protect human rights by developing and/or supporting public policies which: - a.
 Promote access to appropriate health services. - b.
 Preserve individual rights to privacy. - c.
-Promote, debate and have consideration of ethical dilemmas in health care - 5.
+Promote, debate and have consideration of ethical dilemmas in health care - d.
+Protect nurses and healthcare employees and the public at large from public health emergencies. - 5.
 Protect the environmental health of individuals and communities through: - a.
 Acknowledging, supporting and addressing environmental impacts on the health of Montanans. - b.
 Actively engaging with national organizational affiliates in addressing environmental health issues in our nation. - c.
 Identify the nurse's primary commitment is to the patient, whether an individual, family, group, community, or population. - 6.
 Protecting and promoting the future healthcare and nursing practice through: - a.
 Actively engaging in legislation that supports professional scope of nursing practice to the full extent of individual education and training. - b.
 Actively promoting programs and efforts that encourage educational progression of professional nursing at state and national levels. - c.
 Representation on boards, committees and advisory groups which influence the future of the nursing profession and the future of our state and national healthcare system. - d.
-Engaging with healthcare partners and associations to work collaboratively to ensure healthcare as a right for all American populations.
+Engaging with healthcare partners and associations to work collaboratively to ensure healthcare as a right for all American populations. - e.
+Actively support science and evidence based data to drive strong investment in safe quality public health programs at state and national levels.